-Yet, it is perfective, selective, radical and even racial.
+Yet, it is perfective, selective, radical, even racial and, ironically subject to weaknesses and hence vulnerability.
 At best, it is hard to define and difficult to attain.
-At worst, it ignores the modest successes of oceans of crowds, rises above the common levels and does not take into account the failures without which people cannot appreciate their accomplishment or balance their deeds.
+At worst, it ignores the modest successes of oceans of crowds, rises above the common levels and condemns the failures without which people cannot appreciate their accomplishment or balance their deeds.
 Moreover, it encourages the accomplishment of pure statuses whose contents are difficult to specify, access or assess.
-In other words, Houdini's thesis concerning the two human species is polar and has no dynamic potential.
-This means that it does not offer any kind of transaction, interchange, give-and-take, clash, dialectic, and a gathering of irreconcilable ends.
+En otras palabras, Houdini's thesis concerning the two human species is polar and has no dynamic potential.
+This means that it does not offer any kind of transaction, interchange, give-and-take, dialectic, and a gathering of irreconcilable ends.
+Nor does it realize the function of vulnerability in motivating or retarding human conduct.

 In addition, Houdini assumes that only good acting is recorded in history books.
-As a matter of fact, history does not eternalize the deeds of good figures only.
-It still registers evil figures the like of Caligula, Rome's 3rd emperor, Nero Rome's 5th emperor, Vlad Dracula, the prince of Wallachia, Ivan, the Tsar of Russia from 1533 to 1584 and Maximilien Robespierre, the leader of the French Revolution, before he became a tyrant in 1794.
+In fact, history does not eternalize the deeds of good figures only.
+It still registers evil figures the like of Caligula, Rome's 3rd emperor, Nero, Rome's 5th emperor, Vlad Dracula, the prince of Wallachia, Ivan, the Tsar of Russia from 1533 to 1584 and Maximilien Robespierre, the leader of the French Revolution before he became a tyrant in 1794.
 To this list, I might as well add modern personages such as Hitler, the Nazi leader, Adolf Eichmann, the architect of the Holocaust, Stalin, the Soviet dictator from 1922 to 1953, and Khrushchev, the Russian Premier.
-The latter, for example, won the admiration of Saul Bellow, who noted Khrushchev's courage to dominate the press, TV screens, the UN Assembly and the midtown streets although he was an uninvited, most unwanted guest.
-(Bellow 1961, 106-107).
+The latter, for example, won the admiration of Saul Bellow, the Noble prize-winner (Bellow 1961, 106-107).

-So these characters managed to get into the history books and attain their absolute individualism by imposing a dominance-submission relationship on others.
+Therefore, these characters managed to get into the history books and attain their absolute individualism by imposing a dominance-submission relationship on others.
 They treated themselves to Philip Wander's principle of the First Persona (the speaker and his intent) or the "I" in speech, and the Second Persona, that is, the "you" in discourse, both of whom enjoy open channels of contact and free possibilities of links and expressions.
-Worse, they referred to others in accordance with the notion of The Third Persona "the 'it' that is not present, that is objectified in a way that 'you' and 'I' are not" (Wander, 1984 209).
+Worse, they referred to others in accordance with the notion of The Third Persona "the 'it' that is not present, i. e. the weak and vulnerable people that are objectified in a way that 'you' and 'I' are not" (Wander, 1984 209).